TripleFliple/The-Colorful-Game-of-Life/README.md

 - Reset Rules to Default

 **Canvas too small/large:**
-- Use Mobile button for 100x150
+- Mobile devices auto-detect and use 100x150
-- Or set custom size with Width/Height dropdowns
+- Desktop: set custom size with Width/Height dropdowns
 - Click "Apply Size" after changes

 **Eraser not working:**
 - Click the Eraser button to activate (it should highlight)
-- Look for the red circle that follows your mouse
+- Look for the red circle that follows your mouse/finger
-- Drag across cells to erase
+- Circle fills red when actively erasing
-- Click Eraser again to deactivate and return to drawing
+- Click through all sizes (5x5 → 25x25 → 51x51) to turn off

 **Moving cells not spawning:**
 - Check that "Moving Cells: ON" is active